wazuh/wazuh-documentation/source/getting-started/components/wazuh-dashboard.rst

 Dev tools
 ---------

-Users can easily access developer tools integrated directly into the Wazuh dashboard.

-The Ruleset Test tool provides an input box for reading sample logs and an output box to visualize the test results.
-This feature of the Wazuh dashboard allows you to test sample logs directly on the web user interface and see how the ruleset reacts to specific log messages.
+Users can access developer tools integrated directly into the Wazuh dashboard.
+The Ruleset Test tool provides an input box for reading sample logs and an output box to examine the test results.
+This feature of the Wazuh dashboard allows users to test sample logs directly on the web user interface and see how the ruleset reacts to specific log messages.

 .. thumbnail::  /images/getting-started/dashboard_ruleset_test.png
       :align: center
       :title: Ruleset test

 The Wazuh dashboard also includes an API Console for users to interact with the Wazuh API.
-This API accommodates complete remote management of the Wazuh infrastructure.
-You can easily perform everyday actions from the API Console, such as adding agents, restarting components, creating roles, or looking up syscheck details.
+This API provides complete remote management of the Wazuh infrastructure.
+You can perform different actions from the API Console, such as adding, configuring agents, or restarting components.

 .. hlist::